Trump says US, China have reached deal; Sunday tariffs off

 The Trump administration has been seeking a way to enforce any significant trade agreement with China, reflecting its contention that Beijing has violated past promises.
 One way to do is to retain some tariffs as leverage.

-McDonald reported from Beijing.
-Associated Press Writer Darlene Superville in Washington contributed to this report.
+McDonald reported from Bejing.
+Associated Press Writers Christopher Rugaber, Kevin Freking and Darlene Superville in Washington contributed to this report.